Often called Terms Sales, Instalment Sales are vendor

 gain in the property.

-pre-agreed.
-The deposit is less than the standard 10%
+- A small deposit is paid which is less than the standard 10%

 - The balance price is paid by instalments, on a